How to do a Simple Mid-year Homeschool Assessment

 I discovered that if I actively managed homeschooling, my home, part-time job, and our family schedules, everything went more smoothly.

-And that meant making hard decisions sometimes about what I could do and not do, what activities I could be involved with, and what activities the kids could do.
-Eventually, when the unexpected came, we were more prepared and had more margin to deal with it.
+And that meant making hard decisions sometimes about what activities I could be involved with and what activities the kids could do.

 So, If I knew early enough into the year that we were getting behind, it took a much smaller adjustment to get back on track than it would have if I’d waited until the end of the homeschool year.

-Here’s why you should do a mid-year (or end of the year)homeschool assessment
+Here’s why you should do a mid-year (or end-of-the-year) homeschool assessment

 By learning how to do a mid-year homeschool assessment with my kids, I no longer came to the end of our homeschool year with lots of homeschool work left to finish in the summer.
 (Now if you’re a regular reader, you know I’m a big proponent of practicing math, reading, and writing during the summer.
 Summer learning loss is a real thing!
 Read more about it here and here.)

 But ideally, you’re not just finishing the curriculum during the summer that your kids didn’t finish during the homeschool year.
 Getting your kids to continue doing some reading, writing, and math during the summer doesn’t mean just continuing your regular lessons.
-For one thing, YOU need a break!

 Secondly, your kids need a break, too.
 When you can keep their skills up more by “real life” activities than by using the curriculum they’ve been working on for almost a year already, they’ll feel they’ve had more of a summer break.